 Dear educator, parent, student, or policy maker:

 Thank you very much for your interest in my work.
 Please refer to my books if you have questions about research, achievement gaps, NCLB, school reform, classroom management, parent involvement, teaching methods, and the schooling experiences of African American and Latino students.
-To invite me to speak at your school or conference, please email me at GailLT@aol.com or contact me by phone at Tel: 951.202.0507.
+To invite me to speak at your school or conference, please email me at GailLT@aol.com or contact me by telephone at Tel: 951.202.0507.